 With waveform iteration, you can interpolate coupling data in time for higher-order time stepping and more stable subcycling.

 preCICE allows the participants to use subcycling – meaning: to work with individual time step sizes smaller than the time window size.
 Note that participants always have to synchronize at the end of each time window.
 If you are not sure about the difference between a time window and a time step or you want to know how subcycling works in detail, see “Step 5 - Non-matching time step sizes” of the step-by-step guide.
-In the following section, we take a closer look at the exchange of coupling data when subcycling and advanced techniques for interpolation of coupling data inside of a time window.
+In the following section, we take a closer look at the exchange of coupling data when subcycling and advanced techniques for interpolation of coupling data are used inside of a time window.

 Exchange of coupling data with subcycling